 Here’s a landing page for someone who is retired:

 And one appropriate for the younger crowd, 35-45 years old:

 TIP: GO TO SWIPED.CO FOR OTHER LANDING PAGE EXAMPLES

-Now, here’s an illustration of what your advertisement structure might look like:
+Now, here’s an illustration of what your online advertisement structure might look like:

 TIP: Most ad networks will provide you with their own conversion pixels (and instructions to install them).
 Google Analytics provides world-class analytics (and it’s FREE).
 Improvely.com is a powerful advertising tracking tool worth considering, and if you use Facebook for traffic (which you should test) – AdEspresso.com is an invaluable tool for creating, testing, and tracking multiple campaigns.

 You can also break out the ad groups by desktop traffic and mobile traffic to see which one works best.

 The more you break things down – and the more you narrowly focus in on the variables – you’ll be able to optimize your campaigns for maximum profit…